Mental Clarity: The Complete Guide to Cognitive Function as a Nervous System State

 ·

 Mental clarity isn't something you can think your way to.
-It's a physiological state — one with specific neurochemical conditions that either exist or don't.
+It's a physiological state with specific neurochemical conditions that either exist or don't.
 Understanding what's actually producing the fog is the difference between reaching for the right tool and reaching for the wrong one.

 Why Brain Fog Isn't One Thing